 What is not so great about this toy: No instructions on how to adjust the kite

-This Brookite tropical butterfly kite is another alternative among easy to fly kites for kids.
+This Honbo butterfly kite is another alternative among easy to fly kites for kids.
 An ideal choice for youngsters and beginners, it is simple to assemble (you just need to put two struts into place) and requires light winds to fly.

 The kite is made in tough spinnaker nylon and includes a flying line and handle.
 This nylon is popular for its lightweight properties.
 The kite also comes with a stuff sack to preserve its design and allow for more uses.

-With its bright colours and three-dimensional effect, the kite looks good from up high.
+With its bright colors and three-dimensional effect, the kite looks good from up high.
 It launches itself as soon as you hold it up – and quite beautiful to look at.

 Make sure to unravel the ribbons because they may weigh the kite down.
 Also, they will force the kite to fly for just a few seconds.